dannyurru/eco395m-midterm-ctrlfc/README.md

 The standing of each team per season,

-The "Relative Team Strength (RTS)" for each team per season
+The "Relative Team Strength" (RTS) for each team per season

 # Our Measure
 We are calculating the RTS measure for each team by calculating the following:

 (Goal Difference - (Minimum Goal Difference - 1)/std(Goal Difference) * (Points - (Minimum Points - 1))/std(Points)

-We will implicitly place scores in brackets based on their RTS:
+Based on the data, we will implicitly place RTS measures into brackets:

 0-1: Poor Team Strength